nhsconnect/ITK3-FHIR-eDischarge/index.md

 # Using this guide #

 This guide has been created to support the adoption of NHS Digital defined FHIR Messages.
-This site has been developed with input from stakeholders such as ITK 3 Messaging Solution users, developers and architects.
+This site has been developed with input from stakeholders such as ITK3 Messaging Solution users, developers and architects.